 I want to assure you that our recent relative silence does not imply a lack of progress or achievement.
 On the contrary, our temporary silence is a result of successes and how we are working to deal with them.
 These successes are now starting to emerge….

 We are Natcore Technology.
 We’re a solar R&D company.

-We’re Natcore Technology.
-Even though we don’t make solar cells, we control technology that promises to make solar energy cost-competitive with energy derived from fossil fuels.
+And we are creating technology that promises to make solar energy even more cost-competitive with energy derived from fossil fuels.

-To reach that goal, we must double the efficiency of solar cells and/or halve their cost.
+To reach that goal, we must attain the highest silicon cell efficiencies at the lowest cost.
 Our technology promises to do both.

 So we’re changing how solar cells are made.
-We have gathered the brightest scientific team in the solar industry; established exclusive licenses and/or joint research agreements with Rice University, the National Renewable Energy Laboratory, and the University of Virginia; and received 18 patents (with 36 more pending).
+We have attracted a team of scientists well known for their achievements in the solar industry.
+We’ve established exclusive licenses and/or joint research agreements with Rice University, the National Renewable Energy Laboratory (NREL), Fraunhofer ISE and the University of Virginia.
+We’ve received 27 patents (with 36 more pending).

 We’ve not only achieved exciting new scientific advances in these technologies, we’re also now engaging partners who will help us commercialize them.